Chapter 05.03 - Audit and Compliance Services

 3. Recommendations for improvement or correction shall be reported to the appropriate individuals or management staff.

-This policy is intended to be consistent with the charter recommended by the Institute of Internal Auditors and periodically shall be assessed to determine if the purpose, authority, and responsibility, as defined in this policy, continue to be adequate to enable the office of audit and compliance services to accomplish its objectives.
-The result of the periodic assessment shall be communicated to senior management and the board.
-(02-24-23)
+1. This policy is intended to be consistent with the charter recommended by the Institute of Internal Auditors and shall periodically be assessed to determine if the purpose, authority, and responsibility, as defined in this policy, continue to be adequate to enable the office of audit and compliance services to accomplish its objectives.
+Circumstances may require follow-up discussion between the chief audit executive, senior management, and the Audit and Finance Committee on the roles and responsibilities of internal audit or elements of the internal audit policy.
+Such circumstances may include but are not limited to: